 Colour can be very personal but here is a thought on a beanbag and weighted blanket colour.
 Having a blanket all one colour can have a calming solid feeling about it and since these beanbags and weighted blankets last several years its recommended choosing something you can live with for a long time and in every season , like the furniture in a home

 What’s stimulating to one person is not to the next.
-Looking generally at popular prints whilst they can look very bright and happy initially, over the long haul one might get tired of a particular print or it may appear too stimulating at certain time of the year.
+Looking generally at popular prints whilst they can look very bright and happy initially, over the long haul one might get tired of a particular print or it may appear too stimulating at certain times of the year.
 Prints appear to have more of a contracting quality if seen too much.
-It can be soothing to see to see a print amongst a lot of solid colours.
+It can be soothing to see a print amongst a lot of solid colours.